Proof of Schur's conjecture in $\mathbb R^d$: Proof

 \textbf{5.} Using reflections, it is easy to introduce the notion of orthogonality to a hyperplane, which would be convenient for us.
 Namely, a plane $\sigma$ is orthogonal to a hyperplane $\gamma$, if $R_{\gamma}(\sigma) = \sigma$.

 \textbf{6.} Suppose that we have a $k$-sphere $\Omega$ on $\Gamma$, which is not diametral.
-It is easy to show that any such sphere is contained in a (spherical) plane $\gamma$ of dimension $(k+2)$.
-Indeed, taking a Euclidean point of view, for any $k$-sphere there is a $(k+1)$-sphere with center in the center of $\Gamma$ that contains $\Omega$.
-This is the desired plane (of dimension one higher than the dimension of the sphere by definition).
+It is easy to show that any such sphere is contained in a (spherical) plane $\gamma$ of dimension $k+2$.
+Indeed, taking a Euclidean point of view, for any $k$-sphere there is a $(k+2)$-dimensional plane that passes through the center of $\Gamma$ and contains $\Omega$.
+Its intersection with $\Gamma$ is the desired (spherical) plane.
 Note that this is the minimal plane that contains $\Omega$.

 \textbf{7.} For points in an open hemisphere $\Gamma^+$ of $\Gamma$ one can easily define the distance between two points as the shorter angle between the corresponding vectors.
 In particular, the distance between any point in $\gamma$ and any point in $\gamma^*$ is $\pi/2$.
 We denote the spherical distance between $u_1,u_2\in \Gamma^+$ by $\rho(u_1,u_2)$.